-Jiayin has said that its collection capabilities have been enhanced by reducing the allowance for uncollectible receivables and assets to $6.5 million, down 58 percent year-over-year.
+Jiayin has said that its collection capability has been enhanced by reducing the allowance for uncollectible receivables and assets to $6.5 million, down 58 percent year-over-year.

-Jiayin described how a borrower did not repay a loan of 3,400 yuan ($486) after receiving reminders and collection calls from the company.
+Jiayin described how a borrower did not repay a loan of 3,400 yuan ($486) after receiving reminders and collections call from the company.
 When the borrower did not attempt to repay his debt, Jiayin filed a lawsuit online.

 The case concluded when the Arbitration Commission of Juzhou, a city in Zhejiang Province, judged in favor of Jiayin, but the borrower refused to repay.
-As a result, authorities froze the borrower's bank account, inspected personal property and issued a limit order on personal consumption.
-In time, the borrower returned the principal and interest by law, Jiayin recounted.
+As a result, authorities froze the borrower’s bank account, inspected personal property and issued a limit order on personal consumption.
+In time, the borrower returned the principal and interest by law.

 “The ability to combat overdue debts has directly affected its overdue and profitable levels,” Jiayin said in an official statement.

 On Wednesday in New York, the stock in Jiayin closed at $12.87 per American depositary share, up 3 percent.